 Click here to visit Yoga Moves on Facebook!

 Yes, yes, yes!
-THE ultimate, adventurous solo thing to do while travelling in Iceland!
+THE ultimate, adventurous solo thing to do while traveling in Iceland!
 Like mentioned before, Iceland is super safe and therefore we encourage people to try hitch hiking here!
 If anywhere, it must be in Iceland!
-Also, Iceland is a super hot travel destination right now so there are heaps of adventurous travellers around who would be more than happy to give you a ride and BOOM- new friends!
+Also, Iceland is a super hot travel destination right now so there are heaps of adventurous travelers around who would be more than happy to give you a ride and BOOM- new friends!